-The Legislative Subcommittee of the Board of Supervisors makes recommendations to the full board on state and federal legislative policies.
-The Subcommittee annually recommends to the full Board a Federal Legislative and Policy Platform and a State Legislative and Policy Platform that establishes the county’s priorities for that year.
+The Legislative Subcommittee of the Board of Supervisors makes recommendations to the full board on state and federal legislative and regulatory policies.
+The Subcommittee annually recommends to the full Board a Federal Legislative and Regulatory Platform and a State Legislative and Regulatory Platform (see below) that establishes the county’s priorities for the following year.
 The subcommittee consists of two members of the Board of Supervisors and is selected annually by the full Board.
 The current members are: District 3 Supervisor Diane Dillon and District 2 Supervisor Ryan Gregory.

 Principles & Goals

 The 2022 Board supports these legislative principles and goals:

 The primary goal of the County’s elected representatives and employees is to serve and support the County’s social and economic well-being and the health and safety of its citizens.
 Therefore, the Napa County Board of Supervisors has adopted the following principles:

 The County of Napa will encourage, seek and support legislation and policies that protect the County’s quality of life, its diverse natural resources and preserve the County’s essence, history and agricultural heritage.

 The County of Napa will encourage, seek and support legislation and policies that facilitate orderly economic expansion and growth, oppose unfunded and / or unnecessary State mandates, and increase the opportunity for discretionary revenues and programmatic and financial flexibility.